Sioux Falls blogger attacking GOP chair for his religion

-We’re all used to Scott Ehrisman’s repulsive attacks on people, such as when he referred to Sioux Falls police as ‘piggies,’ who stuff their faces, but when he lashed out tonight at SDGOP chair, specifically citing his religion, it really took the cake:
+We’re all used to Scott Ehrisman’s repulsive attacks on people, such as when he referred to Sioux Falls police as ‘piggies,’ who stuff their faces, but when he lashed out tonight at the SDGOP chair, specifically citing his religion, it really took the cake:

 You can catch the anti-semitism here.